vidstack/captions/README.md

 // <span part="timed" data-time="305" data-future>Text!</span>
 ```

-## `CaptionsOverlayRenderer`
+## `CaptionsRenderer`

-The overlay renderer is used to render captions over a video player.
+The captions overlay renderer is used to render captions over a video player.
 It follows the
 [WebVTT rendering specification](https://www.w3.org/TR/webvtt1/#rendering) on how regions
 and cues should be visually rendered.
 It includes: